 However, not every city which has derelict buildings or land is lucky enough to have an immediate reuse concept or an investor waiting to develop that concept.
 In fact, many 21st century cities, particularly those whose economic engines were driven by industries that have since become obsolete, are struggling to find new purpose for the vacant buildings that remain after industry leaves, taking large groups of the population with it.
 This is a challenge shared by post-industrial cities around the world, from the Rust Belt to the Ruhrgebiet.
-Many cities have developed effective, locally-anchored approaches to reactivating vacant properties; this project seeks to promote Euro-American knowledge transfer of successful innovative practices about the temporary and partial adaptive reuse of vacant buildings.
+Many cities have developed effective, locally-anchored approaches to reactivating vacant properties; this project’s goal was to promote Euro-American knowledge transfer of successful innovative practices about the temporary and partial adaptive reuse of vacant buildings.

 The impulse for this project came from an innovative approach called Tactical Preservation currently being piloted in Detroit.
 Tactical Preservation attempts to revive vacant buildings at reduced cost, while amplifying efficiency by targeting space with the potential for rapid reuse.
 In lieu of rehabilitating the entire building, which due to size or specialized features may be overly costly, Tactical Preservation adopts a phased, incremental approach, focusing on one particular space.
 On the European side of the equation, projects such as the ZwischenZeitZentrale in Bremen, the StadtWohnen Agentur in Chemnitz, or the good practices gathered by the URBACT project 2nd Chance have tested new forms of cooperation between sectors in order to reactivate vacant buildings.

 This project was made possible by a grant from the German Marshall Fund of the United States and took place from May 2018 until January 2019.